 Glossary of Human Resources Management and Employee Benefit Terms

-A succession plan is a plan that focuses on identifying and developing employees in order to help them advance within an organization.
-Succession planning is important because, as an organization grows, it’s more cost effective to develop current employees for key positions rather than hire new people.
+A succession plan is a plan that focuses on identifying potential leaders and high performers, helping them develop so they can advance within their organization.
+Succession planning is vital because, as an organization grows, it’s more cost-effective to develop current employees for key positions rather than hire new people.
 Giving employees a clear path forward in their careers via a succession plan can also boost engagement and retention.

-Unfortunately, many organizations don’t prioritize succession planning, choosing to focus on how to grow their business rather than their people.
+Unfortunately, many organizations don’t prioritize succession planning, choosing to focus on business growth rather than on the growth of their people.
 Among organizations that do have some sort of succession plan, 54 percent take an informal or mostly informal approach, and the majority don’t believe their succession plan is effective.

 At its core, an effective succession plan should help an organization choose and develop the right people for leadership positions.
 Doing this well could be a huge boon when you consider that 82 percent of the time, companies fail to choose people with the right skill sets to fill manager roles.
 Managers can make or break a team’s productivity, performance, engagement, and more, so choosing the right leader is vital for long-term success.
 Besides filling leadership positions with great people, organizations can also gain a variety of other benefits when they take the time to develop a formal, thoughtful succession plan, such as: